ojasmaniyar5/ojasmaniyar5/README.md

 👋 Hi there!
-I'm Ojas Maniyar
+I'm Ojas Maniyar an Programming Enthusiast.

 Thanks for your interest, here is a quick story of me and this profile.